 Setting up a proper work desk & posture:

 This is super important if you work from home (ahem *Bed*) or from your couch.
-Even though it may feel lazy, it is just not the best posture to be working in.
+Even though it may feel comfortable, it is just not the best posture to be working in.
 And one habit that will make a big difference in your productivity as well is setting up a proper work desk and always working from it, like you would in an office set up.
+Or having 2-3 different set ups where you can work from whenever you need a change in your work setting.

 And while you’re setting it all up, pay attention to your posture as well and select a desk/chair combo that allows you sit in a straight posture.
 Standing desks are a great option as well.